3 Natural Selection & Population Genetics

 Figure 3: Sexual dimorphism is observed in (a) peacocks and peahens, (b) Argiope appensa spiders (the female spider is the large one), and in (c) wood ducks. (credit “spiders”: modification of work by “Sanba38”/Wikimedia Commons; credit “duck”: modification of work by Kevin Cole. “this image” by OpenStax is licensed under CC BY 4.0)

-Sexual selection can result in the development of secondary sexual characteristics that do not benefit the individual’s likelihood of survival but help to maximize its reproductive success.
+Sexual selection can result in the development of secondary sexual characteristics that do not benefit the individual’s likelihood of survival but help to maximize reproductive success.
 Sexual selection favors traits that will secure matings for individuals and increase their chances of leaving offspring.
 Natural selection favors traits for survival and can sometimes get confused with sexual selection since individuals do need to reproduce to pass on these traits; however, it is the trait that is adaptive to survival that is being selected for.
-With sexual selection, individuals have to reproduce to pass on these traits as well; however, the traits being selected for are the ones that offer a benefit for securing matings, or fertilizing eggs, or helping attract mates.
+With sexual selection, individuals have to reproduce to pass on these traits as well; however, the traits being selected for are the ones that offer a benefit for securing matings, fertilizing eggs, or helping attract mates.
 Sometimes a trait can be BOTH naturally selected and sexually selected.
-For example, if large size allows for survival (over smaller size) because a male is able to gain more food and energy as a result, it would be under natural selection.
+For example, if a large size allows for survival (over a smaller size) because a male can gain more food and energy as a result, it would be under natural selection.
 If females prefer large males as mates and find these males more attractive, size is also under sexual selection.

-Sexual selection can be so strong that it selects for traits that are actually detrimental to the individual’s survival.
+Sexual selection can be so strong that it selects for traits that are detrimental to the individual’s survival.
 Think, once again, about the peacock’s tail.
 While it is beautiful and the male with the largest, most colorful tail is more likely to win the female, it is not the most practical appendage.
 In addition to being more visible to predators, it makes the males slower in their attempted escapes.
-There is some evidence that this risk, in fact, is why females like the big tails in the first place.
+There is some evidence that this risk is why females like the big tails in the first place.
 The speculation is that large tails carry risk, and only the best males survive that risk: the bigger the tail, the more fit the male.
 This idea is known as the handicap principle.

 The good genes hypothesis states that males develop these impressive ornaments to show off their efficient metabolism or their ability to fight disease.
 Females then choose males with the most impressive traits because it signals their genetic superiority, which they will then pass on to their offspring.
 Though it might be argued that females should not be picky because it will likely reduce their number of offspring, if better males father more fit offspring, it may be beneficial.
 Fewer, healthier offspring may increase the chances of survival more than many, weaker offspring.